mottaquikarim/PYTH122/in/homework/all_hw.md

 ### HW2 - Due 1/6/2020, Midnight

-* Finish the problems in your copies of lists_psets.ipynb & dict_psets.ipynb
+* Finish the problems in your copies of lists_psets.ipynb & dict_psets.ipynb.
  * Challenge problems are optional, but we encourage you to take a stab!
 * Optional holiday break bonus assignment:
  * Make a copy of [this notebook](https://colab.research.google.com/drive/1-XFtJT8o8LIHwma_JtrKquk-AO6wDxty)
  * Append your name to the file name when you save it (i.e. holiday_bonus_project_<YourName>.ipynb)
- * Add it into your PYTH122 folder
+ * Add it into your PYTH122 folder.
  * Let us know when you finish!

 ### HW3 - Due 1/13/2020, Midnight

-* Finish the problems in your copy of loop_psets.ipynb
+* Finish the problems in your copy of loop_psets.ipynb.
  * Challenge problems are optional, but we encourage you to take a stab!
 * Finish the Basic Function Ops section in your copy of functions_psets.ipynb.

 ### HW4 - Due 1/22/2020, Midnight

-* Finish the problems in your copy of functions_psets.ipynb
+* Finish the problems in your copy of functions_psets.ipynb.
 * Finish the problems in your copy of classes_psets.ipynb, *optional*
 * Read [Principles of Data_Science](#out/content/data_science)

+### HW5 - Due 1/27/2020, Midnight

+* Finish the problems in your copy of taqueria_pset1.ipynb. **TENTATIVE**